open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

       6. Allocate count: [0, 0, __10__, 0, 0]
       7. Final Counts: [0, 0, __10__, 0, 0]
 <br>
   - __midpoint__ - This approach works in a similar way to the __upper__ approach, but instead of using the upper bound, it uses the midpoint of each exponential bucket.
-The midpoint is identified by calculationg the average of the upper and lower bounds.
+The midpoint is identified by calculating the average of the upper and lower bounds.
 This approach also works better for small/narrow exponential histograms.
 <br>

     >The __uniform__ and __random__ distribution algorithms both utilise the concept of intersecting boundaries.